CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

 [resolve]({{ page.root }}{% link reference.md %}#resolve) overlapping changes.

 To see how we can resolve conflicts, we must first create one.
-The file `guacamole.md` currently looks like this in both partners' copies of our `north-pacific-gyre`
+The file `goostats.sh` currently looks like this in both partners' copies of our `north-pacific-gyre`
 repository:

 ~~~
-$ cat guacamole.md
+$ cat goostats.sh
 ~~~
 {: .language-bash}